themichaelasher/cp_cve_search/README.md

 # Check Point CVE Search

+> **Warning:** I'm not a developer so a lot of help came from Google's Gemini.
+It's probably not the most securely developed tool.

 This is a simple demo to search IPS Protections via the Infinity Portal and/or R82 management APIs.

 More information can be found in the following documentation: